Ilya Ehrenburg: Life and work

-Ilya Ehrenburg was born in Kiev, Russian Empire to a Lithuanian-Jewish family; his father was an engineer.
+Ilya Ehrenburg was born in Kiev, Ukraine, in the Russian Empire to a Lithuanian–Jewish family; his father was an engineer.
 Ehrenburg's household was not religiously observant; he came into contact with the religious practices of Judaism only through his maternal grandfather.
 Ehrenburg never practiced Judaism.
 He learned no Yiddish, although he edited the Black Book, which was written in Yiddish.
-He considered himself Russian and, later, a Soviet citizen, and wrote in Russian even during his many years abroad.
+He considered himself a Russian and, later, a Soviet citizen, and wrote in Russian even during his many years abroad.
 Ehrenburg also took strong public positions against antisemitism, and left all his papers to Israel's Yad Vashem.

 When Ehrenburg was four years old, the family moved to Moscow, where his father had been hired as director of a brewery.
 At school, he met Nikolai Bukharin, who was two grades above him.
-The two remained friends until Bukharin's death in 1938 during the Great Purge.
+The two remained friends until Bukharin's execution in 1938 during the Great Purge.

 In the aftermath of the Russian Revolution of 1905, both Ehrenburg and Bukharin got involved in illegal activities of the Bolshevik organisation.
 In 1908, when Ehrenburg was seventeen years old, the tsarist secret police (Okhrana) arrested him for five months.
 He was beaten up and lost some teeth.
 Finally he was allowed to go abroad and chose Paris for his exile.

 In Paris, he started to work in the Bolshevik organisation, meeting Vladimir Lenin and other prominent exiles.
 But soon he left these circles and the party.
 Ehrenburg became attached to the bohemian life in the Paris quarter of Montparnasse.
 He began to write poems, regularly visited the cafés of Montparnasse and got acquainted with a lot of artists, especially Pablo Picasso, Diego Rivera, Jules Pascin, and Amedeo Modigliani.
 Foreign writers whose works Ehrenburg translated included those of Francis Jammes.